-21
+Figure 21: Selecting sopcinfo in Eclipse

 In order to make sure the Board Support Package (BSP: Provides drivers) is correct, right click in the Deed_bsp folder and select Nios II>BSP Editor.
 Go to the Linker Script tab, and make sure that everything matches, this links all the code execution correctly to the SDRAM, click Exit.